teleprint-me/archive/docs/specs/03-Dynamic-Cost-Averaging.md

         Previous Total Trade Amount = Total Trade Amount Previous Total Order Size = Total Order Size

-## Walkthrough
+## Dynamic Cost Averaging Walk-through

 I want to paper trade a Value Averaging strategy, investing $10 per month in the BTC-USD trading pair over a 1-year period.
 I will make the investments on the first day of each month in 2020.

-The smallest units for US dollars are denominated in "cents" and will use a precision of:
+-   The smallest units for US dollars are denominated in "cents" and will use a precision of:

         1 * 10 ^ -2 = 0.01

-The smallest units for Bitcoin are denominated in "satoshis" and will use a precision of:
+-   The smallest units for Bitcoin are denominated in "satoshis" and will use a precision of:

         1 * 10 ^ -8 = 0.00000001